seek-oss/sku/docs/static-rendering.md

 };
 ```

 > The first listed route will be default route opened by `sku start`.
-If you want to change this set the `intialPath` option.
+If you want to change this set the `initialPath` option.

 Running `sku build` with the above config will create the following output in your target directory.